September 5, 2012

 Didn't get a chance to attend the seminar or visit their trend gallery and see their fall/winter 2013/2014 trend forecast?
 Want to know what they're forecasting for a year from now?
 Here's a recap of their four trends.

 First up is Renaissance, which they describe as "a celebration of creativity and wealth with elaborate fashions to match."
 This trend is inspired by opulent Renaissance paintings, and is characterized by rich prints, richer embellishments, a feminine palette, and flowing fabrics.
 Plush fabrics, tapestry prints, and medallion patterns are key to the trend.
 Fabrics include: jacquard, velvet, taffeta, and punched suede.
-Key garments are the fit-and-flare dress, flared burnout pants, the embellished mini skirt, and the needlepoint pullover top.
+Key garments are the fit-and-flare dress (this one is gorgeous), flared burnout pants, the embellished mini skirt, and the needlepoint pullover top.

 Renaissance fashion trend 2013-2014

 Futurist is the theme of the second trend.
 It includes sportswear with futuristic fabrics, "minimalist in detailing, but exaggerated in silhouette."
 High necklines are key, as are metallic finishes in shades of silver and gold.
 Peplums, color blocking, and sporty fabrics are significant to the trend.
-Expect to see galaxy prints, sci-fi motifs, sequins, sheer details, lucite, and mesh.
+Expect to see galaxy prints, sci-fi motifs, sequins (like on this blouse), sheer details, lucite, and mesh.
 Sculptural footwear is important, as are shift dresses and tailored jackets with strong shoulders.

 Futurist fashion trend 2013-2014